-To give more intuition, assume that we are given $n$ sequences and know that 10-20\% of the sequences are typically anomalies.
-Then our aim is to learn a minimal automaton that accepts between $\ell=0.1\cdot n$ and $u=0.2\cdot n$ of the sequences.
-We operate under the assumption that it is presumably easier to separate regular sequences and outliers via a regular language, rather than mix them.
-Hence by looking for an automaton that is as compact as possible, the classification of anomalies is performed automatically:
+This setting operates under the assumption that normal sequences are drastically different from anomalies, allowing them to be separated by a rather simple pattern.
+Hence, by looking for an automaton that is as compact as possible, the classification of anomalies is performed automatically.

-The second setting alleviates the user's burden to specify both $\ell$ and $u$, but only one or the other (say, $\ell$).
-Additionally, the user must fix a size $n \in \mathbb N$.
-In this setting, the task is to learn a DFA of size $n$ that accepts the smallest number $k \geq \ell$ of sequences from $\mathcal S$.
+In the second setting the user does not need to specify both $\ell$ and $u$, but only one or the other (say, $\ell$).
+Additionally, the user must fix a size $n \in \mathbb N$ of the resulting DFA.
+The task then is to learn a DFA of size $n$ that accepts the smallest number $k \geq \ell$ of sequences from $\sample$.
 In other words, $\ell$ serves as a lower bound on the assumed number of anomalies in the given data set.
 In general, the choice of $n$ should be made carefully in this setting, as too large a number may hinder interpretability while, if $n$ is too small, the resulting DFAs may not be able to separate anomalies from normal sequences.